vanilla-deve/Vanilla.LOOK/README.md

 ![Vanilla STAR's brand banner](Banner.png)
-Vanilla STAR (formerly Vanilla LOOK) is advanced system resource and process management/monitoring software, focused on process detail and overall user-friendly functionality.
+Vanilla STAR (formerly Vanilla LOOK) is an advanced system resource and process management/monitoring software, focused on process detail and overall user-friendly functionality.

 ## Features
 * Ease of use